THE DIGITAL DIVIDE

 BY THE NUMBERS

-The digital divide describes the resource gap in broadband and device access, and consequently digital literacy, between households.
-The digital divide compounds existing inequities.
+The digital divide describes the resource gap in broadband and device access, and consequently digital literacy skills, between households.

 According to Pew Research Center, of households that earn less than $30,000 a year:

-44% do not have broadband internet service in their homes
+- 44% do not have broadband internet service

 According to the National Center for Education Statistics:

-Students of color are disppropiantely impacted by the homework gap.
-27% of Native American/Alaska Native students, 19% of Black students, and 17% of Hispanic students lack internet access at home or rely on dial up:
+- 27% of Native American/Alaska Native students, 19% of Black students, and 17% of Hispanic students lack internet at home or rely on dial up

 THE DIGITAL DIVIDE IN PITTSBURGH

 Pittsburgh’s growing status as an innovation center has not closed the local digital divide.

 In the city of Pittsburgh, 10% of households do not have computers.
 Nearly 1 in 5 households in Allegheny County lack internet access at home.
 This percentage varies dramatically between neighborhoods, with some having up to 70% of households without broadband (source: Meta Mesh).